Saptak10/Saptak10/README.md

 On the side journey,

 - 🎸 I love to play Guitar along with singing
-- 🥊 I have been into fitness by hitting the Gym and doing some calisthenics training.
+- 🥊 I am into fitness by hitting the Gym and doing calisthenics training.
 - 💻 Exploring new technologies and upskilling myself from the internet.

 <h1 align="center">Languages and tools I use</h1>